 Malware is a commonly known threat to desktop operation systems.
 However, as more and more users stream towards a mobile-first reality, hackers, criminals, and fraudsters follow attacking mobile devices instead.

 While there are many types of mobile malware, it’s most generally defined as malicious and harmful program downloaded to a user’s device without their knowledge.

 How mobile malware works

 Mobile malware is code running on unsuspecting user’s mobile devices.

 Though some mobile malware is pre-installed on phones (often by low-end manufacturers), most mobile malware arrives on devices via apps, particularly apps downloaded on third-party app stores or side-loaded onto devices.

-A malicious and harmful program downloaded to the user’s device via an ad or an app without the user’s knowledge.
-The program is used to steal sensitive data, misuse device functions or hold the device ransom.
-Malware can also be used for generating fraudulent traffic.
+Malware is used to steal sensitive data, misuse device functions, or hold the device ransom and it can also be used for generating fraudulent traffic.